 My point above relates directly with this one.
 With the significantly increased prices over the last decades, many Seattleites were priced out of their homes and were forced to move—or worse.

-If you have some extra food (or better yet, socks, which I understand is one the most coveted items for homeless people) to share, it will absolutely be appreciated by these folks, who are real humans, with hopes and dreams and feelings.
-They are not a nuisance and rather, represent a failure in Seattle and our country to provide adequate resources, including affordable housing and substance abuse treatment, for the most needy amongst us.
+If you have some extra food (or better yet, socks, which I understand is one the most coveted items for homeless people) to share, it will absolutely be appreciated by these folks.

 What to pack for Seattle

-I trust you can figure out how many pairs of underwear and socks to pack, but here are some things I’d recommend throwing in your carryon (I’m planning on upgrading my well-loved carryon to this backpack) before your trip.
+I trust you can figure out how many pairs of underwear and socks to pack, but here are some things I’d recommend throwing in your luggage before your trip.

 Rain gear